readikus/early-saas-handbook/docs/product/prioritise.md

 ## Decide the absolute minimum set of functionality for a feature, then build on it

-When building KEY ESG, I saw that users had a shopping list of features they were looking for.
-To fulfil each of those needs to a high complexity required considerable work.
-However, many of them could be fulfilled in a much simplier form, then iterated to improve.
+When building a previous MVP, I saw that users had a shopping list of features they were looking for.
+To fulfil each of those _well_, needed significant work.
+However, a lot of the times these were "nice to haves", and we could offer them in a much simplier form, then iterated to improve.
+Once we had these in place, sales cycles reduced.

 ## Signs of stuff that is low priority